-A Distribution Agent will give an initial review of your manuscript and give you feedback on items you will need to address before it can be considered for sale in a retail environment (Non KDP, retail stores).
+If the 90-day Amazon KDP Trial yields positive results a Distribution Agent will give an initial review of your work and gives feedback on items you will need to address before it can be considered for sale in a retail environment (Non KDP, retail stores).

 Items that are required are:

-1. An approval from the agent that the content meets Cedar Fort Distribution standards so we maintain our reputation in the market.
+1. An approval from the agent that the content meets Cedar Fort Publishing & Media standards so we maintain our reputation in the market.

-2. Cover Design, You must purchase a cover design to be considered for our distribution agreement
+2. Cover Design- We want to maintain a professional brand with our clients and customers.
+You must purchase a cover design to be considered for our distribution agreement.

-3. Line Edit.
-At the very least you must agree to a line edit to be considered for our distribution agreement.
-A substantive/developmental edit is preferred as well, especially if your Distribution Agent recommends one and if not done can negatively impact the likelihood your book will signed onto a distribution agreement.
+3. Line Edit- At the very least you must agree to a line edit to be considered for our distribution agreement.
+A substantive/developmental edit is preferred as well, especially if your Distribution Agent recommends one.
+Forgoing a line edit may impact the likelihood your book will be accepted for distribution.

-4. Interior Layout.
-Your book must be professionally laid out both for ebooks and print copies and this is a must to distribute through Cedar Fort.
+4. Interior Layout- Your book must be professionally laid out both for ebooks and print copies in order to be accepted for distribution.

-5. ISBN.
-You must have your own ISBN or purchase one of Cedar Fort's ISBN's.
-These ISBN's are under the imprint of Bridgewood.
+5. ISBN- You must have your own ISBN or purchase one of Cedar Fort's ISBN's.
+These ISBN's are field under the imprint of Bridgewood.

-Once your work is published, the agent will give the book a final review and decide it fits the guidelines of our retail partners. (see below) From this point onward we will pitch the book to these stores and have you sign a distribution agreement.
-If the book is picked up by stores, you will pay for the production of the number of books they require and we will distribute the books for you (in most cases).
-The initial review is $125 and if you are approved for distribution to our partners the fee is $875 charged at a later time once Cedar Fort and the creator have come to a distribution agreement.
+The agent will then give the book a final review and decide if your work fits the guidelines of our retail partners. (see below) From this point on we will pitch the book to these stores and have you sign a distribution agreement.
+If the book is picked up by stores, you will pay for the production of the number of books they require and we will fulfill the books for you (in most cases).
+The initial review is $125 and if you are accepted for distribution to our partners the balance fee is $875 charged at a later time once Cedar Fort and the creator have signed the distribution agreement.

 How a distribution agreement works:

 You are the Publisher in this case but we broker the deals with the bookstores.
-You maintain the stock, purchase the stock and have it delivered it to Cedar Fort for distribution.
-Cedar Fort splits the wholesale cost with you 50/50.
+You maintain the stock, purchase the stock and have it delivered to Cedar Fort for distribution.

 Amazon (non KDP) (KDP prints books and they are very limited in quality and size options)